 Hey ya'll.
 Christmas is right around the corner and I'm so excited.
 Things around the house are beginning to look like Christmas.
 Outside that is.
-Inside will have to wait until this coming
+Inside will have to wait until this comingweekend, but it's coming.

 -Free Times Magazine